bitwiseworks/dooble-os2/README-os2.txt

-Dooble Web Broswer for OS/2
+Dooble Web Browser for OS/2
 ===========================

 Dooble is a cross-platform, free and open-source web browser based on the Qt